2018 Brussels stabbing attack

-The 2018 Brussels stabbing attack occurred on 20 November 2018 when a man wielding two knives attacked police officers outside a police station adjacent to Brussels' Grand-Place.
+The 2018 Brussels stabbing attack occurred on 20 November 2018 when a man wielding two knives attacked police officers outside a police station adjacent to the Grand-Place/Grote Markt (main square) in Brussels, Belgium.
 A police officer was wounded and the attacker was shot and injured by the police.
 Both the attacker and a wounded officer were hospitalized with non life-threatening injuries.
 An investigation for possible links to terrorism is underway.
 Jan Jambon, Belgium's Minister of the Interior and Security, said the suspect had been interned and recently freed.

 Incident

-At around 5.30 am local time (CET) on 20 November 2018 a man attacked two policemen outside a police station adjacent to the Grand-Place, stabbing one of the officers in the neck with a knife.
-Witnesses reported that the knife-wielding attacker screamed “Allahu Akbar” as he threw himself at the two policemen.
+At around 5.30 am local time (CET) on 20 November 2018 a man attacked two policemen outside a police station adjacent to Brussels' central Grand-Place/Grote Markt, stabbing one of the officers in the neck with a knife.
+Witnesses reported that the knife-wielding attacker screamed "Allahu Akbar" as he threw himself at the two policemen.

 Impact

-The wounded officer was then rushed to the hospital.
+The wounded officer was then rushed to hospital.
 The Belgian police said that the officer who was injured was not in life-threatening danger, but would be incapacitated for many weeks.

 The attacker, who wielded two kitchen knives, survived his injuries, but was left in a critical condition.